bikespace/bikespace/bikespace_dashboard/README.md

 ## User Guide

-Try clicking the charts to further filter the data shown on the map.
+Try clicking the charts or using the Filter pane to further filter the data shown on the map.
 Clicking on map clusters will show individual points, and clicking on individual points will bring up a tooltip showing the full details for that report.

 ## Contributing Guide